Rdyx/opencv-video-player/README.md

 This script is using OpenCV in python for **backward/forward** video feature.

-If you wish to modify something in the player (i.e buffer time), please edit the setted variables in **line 20 to 80**.
+If you wish to modify something in the player (i.e buffer time), please edit the setted variables in **CONFIGURATION**.

 ## Summary
 1. Installation